 Fundsmith was established in 2010 by Terry Smith.
-The business is owned and controlled by its partners, who have worked closely together over many years, and is headquartered in London with an office in Connecticut, USA.
+The business is owned and controlled by its partners, who have worked closely together over many years, and is headquartered in London with offices in Connecticut, USA and Mauritius.
 It is structured to survive Terry Smith's demise and continue with the same investment philosophy.
-All partners of the firm have a significant coinvestment in our Funds delivering a clear alignment of interest.
+All partners of the firm have a significant co-investment in our Funds delivering a clear alignment of interest.
 Ancillary activities are outsourced to some of the world's leading providers in order to deliver high-quality operations whilst allowing the Fundsmith team to focus on investment analysis, portfolio management and customer care.
-As at 29th December 2017 we managed £14.4bn on behalf of some of the world's largest and most sophisticated wealth managers and private banks as well as for prominent families, charities, endowments and individuals invested in our fund range; Fundsmith Equity Fund (UK OEIC), Fundsmith Equity Fund Feeder (Luxembourg SICAV), Fundsmith Equity Fund L.P.
-(Delaware L.P.), Fundsmith Emerging Equities Trust plc (London Stock Exchange Listed Investment Trust) and the Smithson Investment Trust (London Stock Exchange Listed Investment Trust).
+As at 31st December 2024 we managed £34bn on behalf of some of the world's largest and most sophisticated wealth managers and private banks as well as for prominent families, charities, endowments and individuals invested in our fund range; Fundsmith Equity Fund and Fundsmith Stewardship Equity Fund (UK OEICs), Fundsmith SICAV - Fundsmith Equity Fund and Fundsmith SICAV - Fundsmith Sustainable Fund (Luxembourg SICAVs), Fundsmith Equity Fund L.P. and Fundsmith Sustainable Equity Fund, L.P.
+(Delaware L.P.s), and the Smithson Investment Trust (London Stock Exchange Listed Investment Trust).